confluentinc/librdkafka/INTRODUCTION.md

 ###### Azure IMDS

-to use this method you set:
+To use this method you set:

-* `sasl.oauthbearer.metadata.authentication.type=azure_imds` this make that ` sasl.oauthbearer.client.id`
+* `sasl.oauthbearer.metadata.authentication.type=azure_imds` this makes it so
-and `sasl.oauthbearer.client.secret` aren't required
+   that ` sasl.oauthbearer.client.id` and `sasl.oauthbearer.client.secret`
+   aren't required.
-* `sasl.oauthbearer.config` is a general purpose configuration property In this case it's accepts comma-separated `key=value` pairs.
+* `sasl.oauthbearer.config` is a general purpose configuration property In this case it accepts comma-separated `key=value` pairs.
-  The `params` key is required and its value is the GET query string to append to the token endpoint URL.
+  The `query` key is required in case `sasl.oauthbearer.token.endpoint.url` isn't specified and its value is the GET query string to append to the token endpoint URL.
 Such query string contains params required by Azure IMDS such as `client_id` (the UAMI), `resource` for determining the target audience and `api-version` for the API version to be used by the endpoint
-* `sasl.oauthbearer.token.endpoint.url` (optional) is set automatically
+* `sasl.oauthbearer.token.endpoint.url` (optional) is set automatically.
-  when chosing `sasl.oauthbearer.metadata.authentication.type=azure_imds` but can be customized
+  when choosing `sasl.oauthbearer.metadata.authentication.type=azure_imds` but can be customized.

 _Example:_  `sasl.oauthbearer.metadata.authentication.type=azure_imds` and
-`sasl.oauthbearer.config=params=api-version=2018-02-01&resource=api://<App registration client id>&client_id=<UAMI client id>`
+`sasl.oauthbearer.config=params=api-version=2025-04-07&resource=api://<App registration client id>&client_id=<UAMI client id>`

 <a name="sparse-connections"></a>